adnan179/Adnan_weekday_assignment/README.md

 # Weekday Assessment:
 The application is created using `React`.
 The data is fetched from the API and stored using `Redux`.
+The dropdown menus are developed using `material-UI`.
 The jobs are filtered using either `minExp`, `minJdSalary`, `location`, or `companyName` when searched in the search bar.
 Select the filters from the dropdown menu and click `Apply filters` to filter the jobs.
 Use the search bar to search for a job using `companyName`.
 Click on `Easy Apply` to navigate to the job link.
 Click on the `view job` to see the hidden text.
 The website is responsive for desktops, laptops, tablets, and mobiles.

 ### Steps:
 1. Git clone the project to your system using `git clone <project_url>`